By Samuel Gonzalez

 The primary account of the Nativity found in the Quran takes the form of an extended narrative in Surah Maryam.
 I will divide the narrative into three shorter portions and elaborate on them as need be.

 And mentioned in the Book, Maryam, when she withdrew in seclusion from her family to place facing east.
 She placed a screen before them; then We sent to her Our Spirit, and he appeared before her in the form of a man in all respects.
 She said: “Verily, I seek refuge with the Most Gracious from you, if you do fear Allah.
 The angel said: “I am only a messenger from your Lord, to announce to you the gift of a righteous son.
-She said: “How can I have a son when no man has touched me, and am I not unchaste?
+She said: “How can I have a son when no man has touched me, and I have not been unchaste?
 He said: “Thus says your Lord: ‘That is easy for Me Allah.
 And (We wish) to appoint him as a sign to mankind and a mercy from Us Allah, and it is a matter which has already been decreed.”
 [The Noble Quran 19:16-21]

 Regarding the actual annunciation of the birth of Jesus, the Quran makes it very clear that the archangel Gabriel appeared to Mary in the form of a man.
 When Gabriel presented himself to Mary, she believed that he wanted to lie with her.
 Her reaction is a testament to her purity of character, for she sought refuge from him in Allah.
 The archangel comforted her in order to calm her down, since he took the form of an ordinary man.
 Thinking humanly, it was quite queer to bear a child without any sexual relations with a man, so Mary asks in astonishment: “How shall I have a son, when no man has touched me?”
 The angel explains that this is the result of a divine decree that has already been ordained to take place.